Omar Ochoa Law Firm

 How can I calculate the specific deadline for my property damage claim?

 To determine the deadline for your property damage claim in Texas, start with the date the incident occurred.
 The statute of limitations for property damage claims in Texas is typically two years from this date.
-However, exceptions and other special circumstances may apply, so it's best to consult with an attorney who can provide precise guidance based on your situation.
+However, exceptions and other special circumstances may apply, so it's best to consult with a lawyer who can provide precise guidance based on your situation.

 Related Posts